If you’re looking for anaphora examples to master your understanding of this literary device, this post is for you!

 “With this faith, we will be able to hew out of the mountain of despair a stone of hope.
 With this faith, we will be able to transform the jangling discords of our nation into a beautiful symphony of brotherhood.
 With this faith, we will be able to work together”

-A few years later, Robert F. Kennedy mirrored MLK’s anaphoric words when announcing the assassination of his friend:
+A few years later, Robert F. Kennedy mirrored Martin Luther King’s anaphoric words when announcing the assassination of his friend:

 “What we need in the United States is not division.
 What we need in the United States is not hatred.
 What we need in the United States is not violence and lawlessness; but is love and wisdom and compassion toward one another”